 Psoriasis may make you more likely to have certain kinds of cancer, like lymphoma and skin cancer.
 Systemic drugs also appear to raise your risk of these.

 Inflammatory Bowel Disease

 Crohn's disease and ulcerative colitis may have a connection to psoriasis.
-One study found that 1 in 10 women with psoriasis also has a form of inflammatory bowel disease.
+One study found that one in 10 women with psoriasis also have a form of inflammatory bowel disease.
 Two of the biologic drugs used to treat psoriasis can cause these illnesses or make them worse.
-If you're affected by this, talk with your doctor before you try ixekizumab (Talz) or secukinumab (Cosentyx).
+If you're affected by this, talk with your doctor before you try brodalumab (Siliq), ixekizumab (Taltz), or secukinumab (Cosentyx).

 When you take a drug that slows down your immune system, like cyclosporine, methotrexate, or biologic drugs, your body can't fight off infection like it normally would.
 If you have an active serious infection, you shouldn't take these.
 You should also be tested to see if you've been exposed to tuberculosis or are carrying hepatitis B.